etorth/mir2x/README.md

 $ ./client
 ```

-Currently the magic spell part is not fully done yet, you can try:
+Currently the magic spell part is not fully done yet, you can press key to trigger:

 ```sh
 t: Thunder